 The exact cause of Meniere’s disease is not known.
 Theories include circulation problems, viral infection, allergies, an autoimmune reaction, migraine, and the possibility of a genetic connection.
 Experts also aren’t sure what generates the symptoms of an acute attack.
 Some people with Meniere’s disease find that certain triggers can set off attacks, including stress, overwork, fatigue, emotional distress, additional illnesses, pressure changes, certain foods, and too much salt in the diet.

-Symptoms: During an attack of early-stage Meniere’s disease, the main symptoms are spontaneous, violent vertigo, fluctuating hearing loss, ear fullness, and/or tinnitus.
+During an attack of early-stage Meniere’s disease, the main symptoms are spontaneous and can include violent vertigo, fluctuating hearing loss, ear fullness, and/or tinnitus.
 Following the attack, a period of extreme fatigue or exhaustion often occurs, prompting the need for hours of sleep.
-The periods between attacks are symptom-free for some people and symptomatic for others.
+The periods between attacks can be symptom-free for some people and symptomatic for others.

 Late-stage Meniere’s disease refers to a set of symptoms rather than a point in time.
-Hearing loss is more significant and is less likely to fluctuate.
-Tinnitus and/or aural fullness may be stronger and more constant.
+Hearing loss is more significant and tinnitus and/or aural fullness may be stronger or more constant.
 Attacks of vertigo may be replaced by more constant struggles with vision and balance, including difficulty walking in the dark and occasional sudden loss of balance.
 Sometimes, drop attacks of vestibular origin (Tumarkin’s otolithic crisis) occur in this stage of Meniere’s disease.

-Treatment: In the United States, the most conservative long-term treatment for Meniere’s disease (aimed at reducing the severity and number of attacks) involves adhering to a reduced-sodium diet and using diuretics, or “water pills.”
-The goal of this treatment is to reduce inner ear fluid pressure.
-Some physicians, more commonly outside of the United States, also weigh the potential efficacy of using betahistine HCl (Serc) as a vestibular suppressant for Meniere’s disease.
+In the United States, the most conservative long-term treatments for Meniere’s disease are aimed at reducing the severity and number of attacks.
+Treatment involves adhering to a reduced-sodium diet and using diuretics, or “water pills” to reduce inner ear fluid pressure.
+Some physicians, more commonly outside of the United States, also weigh the potential efficacy of using betahistine HCl (Serc®) as a vestibular suppressant for Meniere’s disease.

-Medications that are used during an attack to reduce the vertigo, nausea, and vomiting include diazepam (Valium), promethazine (Phenergan), dimenhydrinate (Dramamine Original Formula), and meclizine hydrochloride (Antivert, or Dramamine Less Drowsy Formula).
-Vestibular rehabilitation therapy is sometimes used to help with the imbalance that can plague people between attacks.
-Its goal is to help retrain the ability of the body and brain to process balance information.
+Medications that are used during an attack primarily reduce vertigo, nausea, and vomiting.
+These medications include diazepam (Valium®), promethazine (Phenergan®), dimenhydrinate (Dramamine® Original Formula), and meclizine hydrochloride (Antivert® or Dramamine Less Drowsy® Formula).
+Vestibular rehabilitation therapy is sometimes used to help with the imbalance that can plague patients between attacks.
+Its’ goal is to help retrain the body and brain to process balance information from the inner ear.

-Another recently introduced, conservative treatment approach employs a device to deliver a series of low-pressure air pulses designed to displace inner ear fluids.
+Another innovative and conservative treatment approach employs a device to deliver a series of low-pressure air pulses designed to displace inner ear fluids.
 The use of this device is approved for general use by the U.S. Food and Drug Administration (FDA) and is currently undergoing clinical trials in the United States.

-Surgery is a less conservative treatment that relieves pressure on the inner ear (this is not as widely used now as it was in the past) or destroys either the inner ear or the vestibular nerve, so that balance information is not transmitted to the brain.
+Surgery is an invasive treatment that relieves pressure on the inner ear.
+These procedures destroy either the inner ear or the vestibular nerve so that balance information is not transmitted to the brain.